enspour/webrtc-lineup/docs/GettingStarted.md

 cd ../client && npm install
 ```

-3. Creating ssh-keys for Auth Service. **Start to run this command in base folder of project.**
+3. Creating ssh-keys for Auth Service. **Start to run this command in root folder of project.**

 - Creating folders for keys